 We calculate depreciation and amortization on a straight-line basis over the estimated useful lives of the various classes of depreciable assets.
 When assets are placed in service, we make estimates of what we believe are their reasonable useful lives.
 The Company accounts for impairment of long-lived assets in accordance with SFAS No. 144, Accounting for the Impairment or Disposal of Long-Lived Assets.
 In accordance with SFAS 144, the Company reviews long-lived assets (excluding goodwill, intangible assets with indefinite lives, and deferred tax assets) for impairment whenever events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable.
 In connection with our goodwill impairment analysis described above, we performed a review of our long-lived assets and noted the estimated undiscounted cash flows supported the carrying value of these assets, and therefore, no impairment was recognized.
-Recoverability of assets to be held and used is measured by a comparison of the carrying amount of an asset to estimated undiscounted future net cash flows expected to be generated by the asset.
-If the carrying amount of an asset exceeds its estimated undiscounted future net cash flows, an impairment charge is recognized for the amount by which the carrying amount of the assets exceeds their fair value.
+Recoverability of assets to be held and used is measured by a comparison of the carrying amount of an asset to estimated undiscounted future net cash flows, an impairment charge is recognized for the amount by which the carrying amount of the assets exceeds their fair value.
 Assets to be disposed of are reported at the lower of their carrying value or fair value less cost to sell.
 No impairment charges were recognized for any of the periods presented.